maximelucas/maximelucas.github.io/_projects/1_project.markdown

 img:
 ---

-Synchronisation is a well-known phenomenon that plays a key role in physics, biology, and neuroscience, to cite a few.
-An typical example is when people in an audience clap in unison, because of their (audio and visual) interactions, or when heart cells synchronise to make the heart beat.
+*Synchronisation* is a well-known phenomenon that plays a key role in physics, biology, and neuroscience, to cite a few.
+A typical example is when people in an audience clap in unison, because of their (audio and visual) *interactions*, or when heart cells synchronise to make the heart beat.
 A lot of theoretical work exists on synchronisation, but mostly considers the frequencies of each unit to be constant.
-In nature, and in living systems in particular, however, frequencies change all the time.
+In nature, and in living systems in particular, however, *frequencies change all the time*.
 Imagine how our heartbeat changes when we are calm, stressed, or scared.

-This is what motivates our studies on synchronisation between oscillators with time-varying parameters.
+This is what motivates our studies on *synchronisation* between oscillators *with time-varying parameters*.
 In particular, in different studies, we consider time-varying frequencies, coupling strenghts, and network structure.

 More formally, an example system we considered is the following: a network driven by an oscillator with a time-varying frequency,